JLPT N3 means “able to understand Japanese used in everyday situations to a certain degree.”

 - 90-day unlimited access for £9.99

 Fill the gaps that self-study can’t cover with private lessons.
-All teachers hold government-certified qualifications, have lived in Japan, and have professional work experience there.
+All our teachers hold government-certified qualifications, have lived in Japan, and have professional work experience there.

 Common Mistakes at N3